DANGEROUS DRUG INTERACTIONS

 10. Omeprazole + Clopidogrel — Weakened Antiplatelet Effect

-What happens: Omeprazole inhibits the CYP2C19 enzyme that activates clopidogrel — a drug preventing blood clots after heart attacks or stent placement.
-With the enzyme blocked, clopidogrel does not work fully, increasing the risk of a new clot.
+What happens: Omeprazole inhibits the CYP2C19 enzyme, which activates clopidogrel — a medicine used to prevent blood clots after a heart attack or stent placement.
+When the enzyme is blocked, clopidogrel does not work fully, increasing the risk of another clot.

 Who is at risk: People after a heart attack or with stents who also take heartburn medicine.